telus/tds-core/docs/src/html/2-Use-Thorium/3-receiving-updates.md

 ---

-Thorium repairs defects by releasing the bug fixes in new versions.
+TDS repairs defects by releasing the bug fixes in new versions.

 * Code that is released is not retracted
 * The bug fix is published in a new “patch” version of Thorium
     * Ex: `v0.3.0` &rarr; `v0.3.1`
-* Consumers are advised to update their Thorium [version constraint](https://github.com/npm/node-semver#ranges) to get the patch release
+* Consumers are advised to update their TDS [version constraint](https://github.com/npm/node-semver#ranges) to get the patch release

 If an issue exists, Users must do one of the following NPM/CDN procedures:

 ### NPM users

-1. Modify their project’s package.json thorium dependency [version number](https://github.com/npm/node-semver#ranges)
+1. Modify their project’s package.json TDS dependency [version number](https://github.com/npm/node-semver#ranges)
 2. Run NPM [install](https://docs.npmjs.com/cli/install)/[update](https://docs.npmjs.com/cli/update)
 3. Deploy and test their project